What are social networks?

 Social networks are graphs of social interactions and personal relationships.

-A social network can be easily understood and explored in a graph format, using people as nodes, relationships as edges and additional information (characteristics, preferences, affiliations, etc.) as properties.
-Sometimes other entities can be included as nodes, for example companies, products, groups or organizations.
+It’s easy to understand and explore a social network in graph format, using people as nodes, relationships as edges and additional information (characteristics, preferences, affiliations, etc.) as properties.
+Sometimes other entities such as companies, products, groups or organizations, are included as nodes.

 Why analyze social connections?

-Network dynamics dictate the spread of information, news and ideas.
-They can help identify someone’s tastes, opinions and activity.
-If we can understand a person’s network, we will have a much deeper knowledge of them than if we assessed them in isolation.
+Network dynamics control the spread of information, news and ideas.
+They help identify tastes, opinions and activity.
+If we understand a person’s network, we have a much deeper knowledge than if we assessed them in isolation.

-This white paper offers more details on the topic of social networks and social network visualization.
+Learn more about social networks and social network visualization.

 Who needs to understand social networks?

-Anyone with an interest in understanding humans and their behaviors can benefit from analyzing and visualizing social networks.
-A few groups and associated use cases are listed below:
+Anyone with an interest in understanding humans and their behaviors can benefit from analyzing and visualizing social networks, including:

 Sales and Marketing